Pathoschild/StardewCommunityMods/README.md

 original source code won't be changed, but they're free to merge the community changes into their code.

-The author will always be credited as original author.
+The author will always be credited as the original author.
 (Most licenses make that mandatory, too.)

 ### What are the requirements?
 To be accepted as a community mod...